AndersDeath/diary2/000-current.md

 # 22 February - Wednesday - Yerevan - 146 day of immigration

 Today I had a short interview with one company.
 It was creative fabrica - huge website that sells visual assets.
 The rest of the day I dedicated to my DR SMILE and learning things for me.
 The interesting situation happened todays morning.
 I went for a walk and was stopped by police.
 I was recording another version of pre roll for my blog and was doing it near bunch of garages.
+The thought that I am suspected person and probably trying to hide some drugs.